Civil unrest rages in Minneapolis over racially charged killing by police

 Thursday night’s unrest in Minneapolis reportedly spread into adjacent city of St. Paul, the state capital.

 Reporting by Carlos Barria and Eric Miller in Minneapolis; Additional reporting by Brendan O'Brien in Chicago, Dan Whitcomb in Los Angeles, Nathan Lane in Wilton, Connecticut, Keith Coffman in Denver, Maria Caspani in New York and Shubham Kalia in Bengaluru; Writing and additional reporting by Steve Gorman in Los Angeles.
-Editing by Rosalba O'Brien, Bill Tarrant, Robert Birsel
+Editing by Rosalba O'Brien, Bill Tarrant, Robert Birsel and Hugh Lawson